-- iii) The Director of Curriculum, on recommendation to the Headmaster, may vary these criteria in extraordinary circumstances. - 4.3.2 Colours may be awarded to those who have not already been awarded colours; and - i) whose final results include ten 'A' grades in Year 12 WACE course units, or - ii) a total of twenty 'A' grades and at least two 'B' grades in Year 11 and Year 12 WACE course units, or - iii) achieve an Australian Tertiary Admission Rank (ATAR) of 98 or above, or - iv) achieve outstanding ATAR Examination results (generally this will be the achievement of a Certificate of Distinction or a Subject Exhibition), as decided by the Headmaster and Heads of Department, or - v) achieve outstanding results in state, national or international academic competitions or awards held during Year 12, as decided by Heads of Department. - vi) The Director of Curriculum, on recommendation to the Headmaster, may vary these criteria in extraordinary circumstances.
+4.3.2 Colours may be awarded to those who have not already been awarded colours; and

+- i) whose final results include ten 'A' grades in Year 12 WACE courses units, or - ii) a total of twenty 'A' grades and at least two 'B' grades in Year 11 and Year 12 WACE course units, or - iii) achieve an Australian Tertiary Admission Rank (ATAR) of 98 or above, or - iv) achieve outstanding ATAR Examination results (generally this will be the achievement of a Certificate of Distinction or a Subject Exhibition), as decided by the Headmaster and Heads of Department, or - v) achieve outstanding results in state, national or international academic competitions or awards held during Year 12, as decided by Heads of Department. - vi) The Director of Curriculum, on recommendation to the Headmaster, may vary these criteria in extraordinary circumstances.